Increase the resilience of your organization

 Add to cartSubscribe

 All organizations are confronted with the risk of crises.
-Rather than vainly attempting to avoid them, you had better develop the capability to absorb them and to learn the lessons.
+Rather than vainly attempting to avoid them, it is better to develop the capability to absorb them and to learn from them.
 How can you acquire and cultivate resilience?

 Nowadays, who can pretend that they are completely safe from the risk of a crisis?
 In 2011, the tsunami in Japan forced a third of the enterprises listed on the stock exchange to totally halt their activities.
 In the northeastern coastal provinces, numerous production units were razed to the ground.
 But the shockwave reached much further.
 Because of the global supply chains and the increased interdependency of the economic stakeholders, the tsunami created disruptions in supply thousands of miles away from its epicenter.
 Ford, for example, had to close its Belgian factory for five days, while, according to the American Federal Reserve, 41% of the manufacturing sector in Minnesota suffered economic downfalls from the catastrophe.
 Thus, an incident with a very low probability happening on one side of the earth can have sudden and notable repercussions on the situation of many enterprises globally.